-Redefinition of positive CT result for lung cancer exploredFebruary 20th, 2013 in Cancer /
+Redefinition of positive CT result for lung cancer exploredFebruary 20, 2013 in Medicine & Health / Cancer

 (HealthDay)—Increasing the threshold for defining a positive result in computed tomography (CT) screening for lung cancer could reduce the need for further work-up but must be weighed against the potential for delayed diagnosis, according to a study published in the Feb.
 19 issue of the Annals of Internal Medicine.